 CRMS is an equal opportunity service provider and employer.
 CRMS operates under special use permits from the USDA Forest Service and Bureau of Land Management.

-New Student Outdoor Orientation, or “Wilderness,” as it has traditionally been called by current students and alumni, is a fun adventure filled with exploration.
-"Wilderness" has been the introductory program of the school since the 1970's - well before it became widely embraced by colleges, universities, and other K-12 schools who have recently created their own versions to orientate students to their communities and provide an important community-oriented transitionary experience for their students.
+Wilderness Orientation is a fun adventure filled with exploration.
+Wilderness has been the introductory program of the school since the 1970's - well before it became widely embraced by colleges, universities, and other K-12 schools who have recently created their own versions to orientate students to their communities and provide an important community-oriented transitionary experience for their students.
 Our program is designed to introduce all new students to the school’s values of respect, responsibility, and excellence through a ten-day backpacking trip.
-Outdoor Orientation also serves the vital role of creating a shared collective experience through service, teamwork, challenge, and adventure all before the start of the academic school year.
-The skills taught on Outdoor Orientation not only benefit students on subsequent outdoor adventures but also provide valuable lessons and strategies that will help them better approach everyday life at CRMS and beyond.
+Wilderness Orientation also serves the vital role of creating a shared collective experience through service, teamwork, challenge, and adventure all before the start of the academic school year.
+The skills taught on Wilderness Orientation not only benefit students on subsequent outdoor adventures but also provide valuable lessons and strategies that will help them better approach everyday life at CRMS and beyond.

-The individual Outdoor Orientation groups travel through the nearby high-country in the Hunter-Fryingpan, Snowmass, and Maroon Bells regions.
+The individual Wilderness Orientation groups travel through the nearby high country in the Hunter-Fryingpan, Snowmass, and Maroon Bells regions.
 The first three days of the trip are devoted to a service project with the U.S. Forest Service to maintain and improve backcountry trails.
 The remainder of the adventure entails a week-long backpacking expedition traveling on- and off-trail through the spectacular mountainous terrain.
 All the expedition leaders are CRMS faculty members who are qualified, experienced, and certified outdoor educators.

 Although the program is physically and mentally demanding, no previous backpacking or mountaineering experience is necessary.
 Students learn to take care of themselves and other group members while living and working together in a new environment.
 These self-sufficiency and teamwork skills transfer back to their lives at school, in the classroom, and in the dorms.
 Students come back bonded with new friends and ready to embark on the new school year with enthusiasm and confidence.